 Australia’s Science Channel works with third parties Publishers to ensure a complete channel profile and audience experience.
 These Publishers are invited to publish on Australia’s Science Channel.
 To be eligible for a Publisher account organisations need to be a credible scientific institution, science organisation, university, museum or media organisation.
 Publishers can self-publish their content directly on Australia’s Science Channel.

 Sponsors and Corporate Members are entitled to provide limited content to be programmed on Australia’s Science Channel.

-Besides Sponsors and Corporate Members, Australia’s Science Channel may partner with other organisations that have a similar or complimentary social agenda as Australia’s Science Channel, and require distribution for their content through Australia’s Science Channel, under a formal agreement.
+Besides Sponsors and Corporate Members, Australia’s Science Channel may partner with other organisations that have a similar or complementary social agenda as Australia’s Science Channel, and require distribution for their content through Australia’s Science Channel, under a formal agreement.

 Third party content is editorial content and must not be mistaken for advertising.
 RiAus will assess the content against the content criteria set out in this editorial policy in the clauses under sections 1, 2, and 3.

 Third party content can only be programmed for the purpose of enhancing the channel profile and the user experience.
-Besides the criteria outlined in the editorial policy, this content needs to be complimentary to The Royal Institution of Australia, Australia’s Science Channel’s core content.
+Besides the criteria outlined in the editorial policy, this content needs to be complementary to The Royal Institution of Australia, Australia’s Science Channel’s core content.

 The Royal Institution of Australia holds the right to refuse content from any third party if the content doesn’t comply with this editorial policy.